Is Too Much Tax Being Withheld from Your Paycheck?

 • the information you give your employer on Form W–4.

-Your W-4 is not set in stone.
-You can always give your employer a new W-4 to change your withholding status or number of allowances.
-Examples of changes that may require changes in your W-4 include:
+Your W-4 isn't set in stone.
+You can always give your employer a new W-4 to change your withholding.
+Examples of changes that might require changes in your W-4 include:

 • getting married or divorced